top of page

 OS Website Pic_edited.jpg

-Harriet teaches a wide range of Ballet and Modern Theatre dance grades at Open Stage.
-She also leads several classes including Wednesday Little Stars, Jazz Technique, and Intermediate and Senior Greek.
-Over the past four years, Harriet has played a key role in introducing Classical Greek to our school alongside Miss Anna.
-She leads our Accelerate programme and supports our early years community arts sessions with Miss Rachael.
-Harriet is also a member of the Open Stage admin team.
+Harriet is Head of Modern Theatre at Open Stage, teaching a variety of Modern classes as well as Wednesday Little Stars, Jazz Technique, and Classical Greek.
+Over the past four years, she has been instrumental in introducing Classical Greek to the school alongside Miss Anna.
+Harriet also leads the Accelerate programme and runs early years community arts sessions with Miss Rachael, while contributing as a valued member of the Open Stage admin team.

-With over 10 years of teaching experience, Harriet hopes she brings a wealth of knowledge, creativity, and enthusiasm to every class she teaches.
-A qualified dance teacher with the Imperial Society of Teachers of Dancing (ISTD), Harriet is also a registered teacher, examiner, and East Midlands regional leader with the International Performing Arts and Theatre (I-PATH).
-She serves on I-PATH’s Artistic Committees for Classical Ballet, Lyrical, and Broadway Dance.
+With over 10 years of teaching experience, Harriet brings a wealth of knowledge, creativity, and enthusiasm to every class.
+A qualified dance teacher with the Imperial Society of Teachers of Dancing (ISTD), she is a registered teacher, examiner, and East Midlands regional leader with the International Performing Arts and Theatre (I-PATH), where she also serves as Lyrical Artistic Director.
+Harriet sits on I-PATH’s Artistic Committees for Classical Ballet, Lyrical, and Broadway Dance.

 Her formal training continued at the Italia Conti Arts Centre in Guildford, where she discovered a passion for teaching and choreography.
 She has completed ISTD Diplomas in Instruction and Dance Education in Classical Greek, Modern Theatre, and National Folk Dance.
 Recently, Harriet achieved her ISTD Licentiate in Classical Greek and is now working towards the prestigious Fellowship qualification.

 In addition to her work at Open Stage, Harriet teaches at several schools across Northamptonshire, coaching students to advanced levels.
-A member of the Open Stage family since 2018, Harriet is passionate about helping students to achieve their best in class, exams, performances, and competitions and continues to love every moment!
+A member of the Open Stage family since 2018, she is passionate about helping students achieve their best in class, exams, performances, and competitions—and continues to love every moment of it!

 Anna began her dance journey at 3 years old in the Lake District, learning RAD ballet.
 After moving to Northamptonshire at the age of 8, Anna also began training in ISTD Modern, Tap, Greek, National and Jazz.
 Anna's vocational training began at Trinity Laban where she earned a Diploma of Higher Education in Dance Theatre.
 She then transferred to Bird College where she completed her BA (Hons) Degree in Dance and Theatre Performance.
 Anna later trained on the ISVP programme at Broadway Dance Center (New York) focusing on Lyrical, Contemporary and Commercial Jazz, learning from world renowned choreographers in these genres.
 Here she was awarded their Certificate of Excellence on graduation.
 Whilst in America Anna worked with the Charity Life Vest Inside promoting and performing in their international event ‘Dance for Kindness’.
 After returning to the UK Anna has helped develop dance programmes to be delivered in junior schools, taught dance on the Acting degree at UON and become part of the faculty of Dancebox College.